Porsche Design's Book One is a sexier Surface Book for $2,500

 What the Surface Book can't do is stay attached to its keyboard and rotate up to 360 degrees on its hinges like a convertible such as the Lenovo Yoga line or Dell's two-in-one XPS 13.
 The Book One's clever cog-wheel hinges -- a design inspired by the transmission of a sports car -- allow the system to be quickly used as a tablet or a clamshell laptop or anything in between.
 Or you can just detach the screen entirely and use it as a tablet.

 Inside is a seventh-generation Intel Core i7-7500U processor, 16GB of RAM, and an Intel 512GB PCIe solid-state drive.
 Ports include three USB-C ports, one of which is Thunderbolt 3, and two full-size USB 3.0 ports.
-Plus, there's an infrared camera letting you use Windows Hello to logon with facial recognition.
+Plus, there's an infrared camera that lets you use Windows Hello to log on with facial recognition.
 There's even a magnetic holder on the right side of the tablet for its stylus.

-If you want a Book One, you'll only have to wait until April when it will be available at specialty retailers and Porsche Design stores.
-The price is set at $2,495, which roughly coverts to £2,000 or AU$3,250.
+If you want a Book One, you'll only have to wait until April, when it will be available from Porsche Design stores and select retailers including NewEgg.com where you can preorder it now.
+The price is set at $2,495, which roughly converts to £2,000 or AU$3,250.